COVID-19 INFORMATION | CURRENT STATUS: PHASE 2

 - Skagit Bright Beginnings local resource page

 - Help Me Grow Washington resource line: 1-800-322-2558

 - Parent Trust for Washington Family Help line: 1-800-932-4673

 Sadly, scammers seize the opportunity to take advantage of people in times like this.
 Please be cautious about potential scams.
 There are a lot of new websites popping up offering PPE; please be cautious about giving out your credit card information.

-COVID-19 Eviction Moratorium Complaint form: The Office of the Attorney General created a hotline for complaints about evictions in violation of the governor’s moratorium on certain residential evictions during the COVID-19 public health emergency Mortgage assistance available for those affected by COVID-19: The Department of Financial Institutions is taking steps to assist distressed Washington homeowners who are unable to make their mortgage payments due to COVID-19 restrictions.
+HOUSING: COVID-19 Eviction Moratorium Complaint form: The Office of the Attorney General created a hotline for complaints about evictions in violation of the governor’s moratorium on certain residential evictions during the COVID-19 public health emergency Mortgage assistance available for those affected by COVID-19: The Department of Financial Institutions is taking steps to assist distressed Washington homeowners who are unable to make their mortgage payments due to COVID-19 restrictions.

 Community Action | En Español